Program Code: CC.DENTALASST

 Program Requirements and Prerequisites

 This limited entry program requires the applicant to meet the program requirements prior to being formally admitted into the program.
-The requirements are to be completed in a four-phase process, with specific timelines for each phase.
 Information regarding specific requirements and timelines are located at www.clackamas.edu/dental-assistant.

 DA students will participate in unpaid, supervised externships in the dental care setting.